 The placement and length of the darts are a starting point.
 You need to make a toile and adjust the dart placements and lengths to suit your body.

 The Pants Block has 2 inches ease in the hip, and 1-inch ease in the waist.

 The hip ease is distributed unevenly; one-third of the two inches is allocated to the front hip arc and two-thirds allocated to the back hip arc.

 Example – Finished Pants Block

-This first image is what the block looks like at the end of the step-by-step instructions, using the measurements specified on the Preliminary Tab.
+This first image on the page is what the block looks like at the end of the step-by-step instructions, using the measurements specified on the Preliminary Tab.
 The shape of yours may end up looking quite different.